 Meanwhile, using a tablespoon, skim off the excess fat from the juices in the roasting tin, then place the tin over direct heat, add the wine and let the whole lot bubble and reduce to about half its original volume.
 Stir the crème fraîche and a small squeeze of lemon juice into the sauce and when it has warmed through, taste and check the seasoning.
 Then carve the chicken and place on to warm plates, making sure everyone has a piece of onion and lemon and some garlic.
 Add any juices to the sauce and finally, spoon some sauce over the chicken and serve the leftover sauce in a jug.

-You can squeeze the garlic out of the cloves as you eat it; it will have turned to a deliciously creamy pulp.
+You can squeeze the garlic out of the cloves as you eat it, and scrape off the lemony flesh fromthe skins.

 Pre-heat the oven to gas mark 6, 400°F (200°C).